blunderfist/ufo-explorer/README.md

 ## Tab 2: Visualization

+### Chart

+---

+### Bar Chart

+Displays a bar char showing selected variable.
+Filters can be applied.

 ### Histogram

-Displays a histogram showing selected variables.
+Displays a histogram showing selected variable.
+Can only select continuous variables.
 Filters can be applied.

 ### Scatter Plot